Reviews You Can Rely On

 Weighs more than average

-The Travelpro Platinum Elite has stolen our carry on luggage review team's hearts and for a good reason.
+The Travelpro Platinum Elite 21" Expandable Spinner has stolen our carry on luggage review team's hearts, and for a good reason.
 It's like a treasure chest of organization, with exterior pockets galore and space-saving internal tricks that'll make you feel like a packing pro.
 This flip-top style bag opens up seamlessly with smooth gliding zippers.
 Inside, you'll find a detachable suit organizer, four pockets, and a removable toiletry case.
-The suitcase is built with both compression and extension capabilities, both of which provide great utility when a few extra souvenirs need to make their way home.
+The suitcase is built with compression and extension capabilities, both of which provide great utility when a few extra souvenirs need to make their way home.
 It boasts several exterior pockets of various sizes, including a powerpack pocket to keep your devices charged up.

 This may be stating the obvious, but a travel bag should be good at… well, traveling.
 The Travelpro Platinum hits that mark, earning a near-perfect score for ease of transport.
-This bag has features that allow it to disappear by your side as you make your way from one airport terminal to the next.
-It has an above-average 5 heights to choose from in the telescoping handle, making it easier to find a comfortable grip no matter your height.
+This bag has features that allow it to seemingly disappear by your side as you make your way from one airport terminal to the next.
+It has an above-average five heights to choose from in the telescoping handle, making it easier to find a comfortable grip no matter your height.
 When it's time to lift your bag into the overhead bin or the trunk of a car, there always seems to be a grab handle right where you want it.
 In particular, our testers love the design of the roller wheels on this bag.
 A magnetized function keeps all the spinners locked in a forward position while walking, meaning you don't have to worry about a rogue wheel pulling your luggage away from you when you least expect it.

 Magnets pull each spinner into alignment, helping the bag to roll straight and easing some of the steering effort.